danlawless/lightstream/articled-md/pma-charter-bylaws/README.md

 **Tribunal Requirement:** ALL actions must be adjudicated in ministry tribunals

 ### **8. Assets**
-**Divine Ownership:** All property belongs to God Almighty, held in trust **Trustee Stewardship:** For perpetual use of peculiar membership **Succession Protection:** Assets revert to ministry until successor appointment
+**Divine Ownership:** All property belongs to Source Almighty, held in trust **Trustee Stewardship:** For perpetual use of peculiar membership **Succession Protection:** Assets revert to ministry until successor appointment